Last Updated on

-Quinag hike is a fine and remote circular ridge walk over three Assynt mountains in Scotland: Spidean Coinich, Sail Gorm and Sail Gharbh.
-It’s an excellent full day hike, easily accessible by car from Ullapool.
-A day spent hiking Quinag will be one to remember!
+Quinag hike is a fine and remote circular ridge walk over three Assynt mountains in Northern Scotland.
+Along the way you’ll conquer Spidean Coinich, Sail Gorm and Sail Gharbh.
+Quinag is an excellent full day hike, easily accessible by car from Ullapool, as well as a great stop if you’re driving along NC500 (North Coast 500), one of Scotland’s most scenic routes.

 - Height: Spidean Coinich 764 masl, Sail Gorm 776 masl, Sail Gharbh 809masl